l2r-git/SeismicUnix/README.md

 The mapped SpreadSheet/SQL tables then essentially become external headers to contain information that cannot fit in 240 bytes and also allow processing of that information without reading the associated SU seismic file.
 But this is an extensive concept, and somewhat further in the future.

-Also included herein will be examples of the 3 SPS2 fixed-format files.
+Also included herein are examples of the 3 SPS2 fixed-format files.
 And examples of how to run SUTOOLCSV and SUGEOMCSV.
-These examples will also include problems/issues with the SPS2 files, and possible solutions.
+These examples also include problems/issues with the SPS2 files, and possible solutions.

+I suggest you review, and run, the examples/tests in the following order:

+ sutoolcsp_example1.txt
+ sutoolcsp_errors.txt
+ sutoolcsp_unrepeat.txt
+ sutoolcsp_sps2_sps1.txt
+ sutoolcsp_process.txt

+ sugeomcsv_create_realistic.txt
+ sugeomcsv_nicerecord.txt
+ sugeomcsv_missing.txt
+ sugeomcsv_scalco_scalel.txt
+ sugeomcsv_create_ufile.txt
+ sugeomcsv_statics_and_delim.txt